jhannah-netlify/notes.jays.net/content/blog/goals/goals.md

 For my current goals see my [resume](/blog/resume) I guess?

 Reading "circa 2000" now I laugh.
-Because that was shortly before I realized I didn't want my boss' job.
+That was ~shortly before I realized I didn't want my boss' job.
 My boss' job sucked.
-I wanted to build things and I was already at the pinnacle of building stuff at that org.
-Everything "above me" was people management: Telling people to build stuff, not building stuff.
+I wanted to build things and I was already at the pinnacle of building at that org.
+Everything "above me" was people management: Telling people to build, not building.
 Not mastering a trade/craft.
+I didn't, and don't, want to sit in meetings all day every day.

 ## circa 2022